Tim-Liam-Hill/SimpleWebBrowser/README.md

 * for inline elements, the width we draw the rect is just marginally too long (because of trailing space)
 * bug in HTML parser when extracting inner attributes.
 If an attribute starts on a new line we don't get rid of the newline and the attribute will start with a "\n"
 * don't just fail if we can't fetch a stylesheet
+* Don't do anything when clicking the empty scrollbar place if page isn't scrollable